-This machine learning model can be used to detect privileged access abuse.
+This machine learning model can detect privileged access abuse.

-Let’s look at an example: There are advanced tools available where authorized systems administrators can change configurations within a corporate network.
+Let’s look at an example: There are tools available where systems administrators with authorizations can change configurations within a corporate network.
 However, just because a system administrator can run these tools doesn’t mean they should.

 What are the Benefits of Linear Regression?

 Gurucul’s Linear Regression Machine Learning Model can catch systems administrators elevating privileges or misusing them.
-This is very powerful as it means you’ll be able to detect privileged access abuse before data exfiltration or damage occurs.
+This is very powerful.
+In short, it means you’re able to detect privileged access abuse before data exfiltration or damage occurs.

 With our machine learning blog series, we are barely scratching the surface with these first 14 machine learning models.
-Know exactly what’s going on in your computing environment, know what’s going on with every identity with Gurucul’s behavior based security analytics: know who’s inside and what they’re doing so you can maintain order.
+Know exactly what’s going on in your computing environment.
+Know what’s going on with every identity with Gurucul’s behavior based security analytics.
+Most importantly, know who’s inside and what they’re doing so you can maintain order.